 Selling Historic Homes: Positioning, Disclosures, and Marketing Angles for Real Estate Agents

 Historic listings do not fail because they are old.
-They fail because buyers fear surprises and sellers fear being misunderstood, so your job is to reduce uncertainty and sell stewardship with proof.
-Start by tightening the story and touchpoints the same way you would in Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing.
+They fail because buyers fear surprises and sellers fear being misunderstood.
+Your job is to reduce uncertainty while preserving the emotional value that makes the property special.

 • Position the property as stewardship, not a weekend project.